doverh/Phonebook/README.md

 # Phonebook

-This repository stores a phonebook app in Ruby designed to the TECH HIRE bootcamp.
+This repository stores a phonebook app in Ruby and AWS database designed to the TECH HIRE bootcamp.

 Introduction